WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 #### Creating the compound filter
+!!! abstract
     In the previous lab, you used an **and** filter group to exclude records and fields which did not match the filter criteria.
 In this query you will be nesting an inclusive **or** filter group inside an excluding **and** filter group.
 > Inside the curly braces of the filter, type: `and:[]`, then press enter between the square brackets
 > ??? challenge w50 "How would you add a filter if you only want to return contacts which are active and in queue?"
     ```